Aerial view of a rural Prince Edward County property on private well and septic

 The Septic System

 Your private wastewater treatment, a buried tank plus a leaching bed that filters everything through the soil.
 Septic systems are durable when maintained and expensive when neglected.
-Age, maintenance history, and a proper inspection (with a tank pump-out) tell you almost everything you need to know about what you are inheriting.
+Age, maintenance history, and a proper inspection by a septic contractor tell you almost everything you need to know about what you are inheriting.

 The Water Quality